 You can pay more and get a faster processor and graphics card, and you can max out your 27in iMac with up to 64GB RAM and a 4.2GHz quad-core i7 processor as build-to-order options.
 An iMac with those specs would cost £3,689.
-Or you could go the whole hog and update the storage too a 2TB SSD for a cool £1,260 bringing the final price to £4,949.
+Or you could go the whole hog and update the storage to a 2TB SSD for a cool £1,260, bringing the final price to £4,949.

-The Mac Pro is a bit of a difficult one right now.
-Apple’s admitted that the current Mac Pro has been a bit of a disaster.
-Well Apple didn't use those words, but if you consider the fact that the current design of the Mac Pro means that Apple can't upgrade it with new components, as a result of which it's been left to stagnate since it launched in 2013, a bit of a disaster, then we will agree with you.
+Apple has admitted that the current trashcan Mac Pro has been a bit of a disaster.
+It didn't use those words exactly, but did concede that the current design means the company itself can't upgrade the machine with new components, as a result of which it's been left to stagnate since it launched in 2013.
+We think disaster is probably fair.

 So in conclusion, which pro Mac should you buy?
 Or should you wait for the Mac Pro?

 Obviously it depends on your needs.
 If you need a portable, the MacBook Pro is your only option.
-We'd recommend that you spec it up beyond what you think you need now because that will future proof it for a few more years.
+We'd recommend that you spec it up beyond what you think you need now because that will future-proof it for a few more years.
 If you need 32GB RAM you might want to wait a little longer as we think that might be rectified in 2018.

 The standard 27in iMac is a good option, especially thanks to its 5K display.
 There are plenty of build-to-order options that should allow you to build a really powerful Mac - without having to spend a fortune on the iMac Pro.